Kuru kingdom: Society

+Farming and craftmanship

-The tribes that consolidated into the Kuru Kingdom or 'Kuru Pradesh' were largely semi-nomadic, pastoral tribes.
+The clans that consolidated into the Kuru Kingdom or 'Kuru Pradesh' were largely semi-nomadic, pastoral clans.
 However, as settlement shifted into the western Ganges Plain, settled farming of rice and barley became more important.
-Vedic literature of this time period indicates the growth of surplus production and the emergence of specialized artisans and craftsmen.
-Iron was first mentioned as śyāma āyasa (श्याम आयस, literally "black metal") in the Atharvaveda, a text of this era.
-Another important development was the fourfold varna (class) system, which replaced the twofold system of arya and dasa from the Rigvedic times.
-The Brahmin priesthood and Kshatriya aristocracy, who dominated the arya commoners (now called vaishyas) and the dasa labourers (now called shudras), were designated as separate classes.
+Vedic literature of this period indicates the growth of surplus production and the emergence of specialised artisans and craftsmen.
+Iron was first mentioned as śyāma āyasa (श्याम आयस, literally "dark metal") in the Atharvaveda, a text of this era.

+Varna-hierarchy

+An important development was the fourfold varna (class) system, which replaced the twofold system of arya and dasa from the Rigvedic times.

+Archaeological surveys of the Kurukshetra district have revealed a more complex (albeit not yet fully urbanised) three-tiered hierarchy for the period of the period from 1000 to 600 BCE, suggesting a complex chiefdom or emerging early state, contrasting with the two-tiered settlement pattern (with some "modest central places", suggesting the existence of simple chiefdoms) in the rest of the Ganges Valley.

+In the fourfold varna-system the Brahmin priesthood and Kshatriya aristocracy, who dominated the Arya commoners (now called vaishyas) and the dasa labourers (now called shudras), were designated as separate classes.

+Religion

+The Kuru kingdom decisively changed the religious heritage of the early Vedic period, arranging their ritual hymns into collections called the Vedas, and developing new rituals, that gained their position in Indian culture as the Srauta rituals.

+The Kuru kingdom transformed the Vedic religion into Brahmanism, which eventually spread over the subcontinent, synthesising with local traditions, and together forming Hinduism.

+Administration

 Kuru kings ruled with the assistance of a rudimentary administration, including purohita (priest), village headman, army chief, food distributor, emissary, herald and spies.
-They extracted mandatory tribute (bali) from their population of commoners as well as from weaker neighboring tribes.
-They led frequent raids and conquests against their neighbors, especially to the east and south.
+They extracted mandatory tribute (bali) from their population of commoners as well as from weaker neighbouring tribes.
+They led frequent raids and conquests against their neighbours, especially to the east and south.
 To aid in governing, the kings and their Brahmin priests arranged Vedic hymns into collections and developed a new set of rituals (the now orthodox Srauta rituals) to uphold social order and strengthen the class hierarchy.
-High-ranking nobles could perform very elaborate sacrifices, and many poojas (rituals) primarily exalted the status of the king over his people.
-The ashvamedha or horse sacrifice was a way for a powerful king to assert his domination in northern India.
+High-ranking nobles could perform very elaborate sacrifices, and many pujas (rituals) primarily exalted the status of the king over his people.
+The ashvamedha or horse sacrifice was a way for a powerful king to assert his domination in Āryāvarta.

-In epic literature
+Assembly

+Kuru had two types of legislative assembly: